 No matter how careful you are, it seems like you can’t escape email spam.
-With so many websites reselling email addresses in bulk, chances are that yours is already on a few dozen lists that get sent automated messages on a regular basis.
+With scam websites selling email addresses in bulk, chances are high that yours has already made its way onto a few dozen lists.
+That means you’re likely going to get sent automated messages on a regular basis.

 If you receive suspicious emails from banks, online vendors, friends, or online payment services, you should always look at the credentials.
 Official emails will almost always include a paragraph or two that show the company’s address and contact information.